Democratic Republic of Congo - European Commission Skip to main content

 Transport

-• Development of the multimodal section from Ubangi crossing to Zongo (border with Central African Republic) to the Lisala river port on the Congo River as part of the Douala-Kampala-Mombasa Corridor.
+• Development of the multimodal section from Ubangi crossing to Zongo (border with Central African Republic) to the Lisala river port on the Congo River, as part of the Douala-Kampala-Mombasa Corridor.

 Energy